mui/toolpad/docs/data/toolpad/getting-started/first-app.md

 4. Save the binding and close the binding editor.
 Save the query and exit the query editor.

-5. Rename the query to `imageQuery` by double clicking on it in the query explorer.
+5. Rename the query to `imageQuery` by double clicking on it in the queries explorer.

 6. In the canvas select the **Image** component to view its properties in the inspector.
 Click on the **Bind** button next to the `src` prop to open the binding editor, and bind it to `imageQuery.data.message`.